• Skip to primary navigation

 Pro Tip: Save time when making sweet potato casseroles and cook the sweet potatoes in the microwave.

-How to make Sweet Potato Souffle
+How to make a Sweet Potato Souffle

 Step 1: Cook sweet potatoes